COUNSELLING FOR ALCOHOL & OTHER DRUG USE

 If you’ve been using alcohol or drugs as a way of coping, counselling can help you explore some of the underlying reasons for your ongoing substance misuse as well as develop healthier ways of coping with unpleasant thoughts and emotions that you believe are too difficult to manage.

 If you are experiencing any other mental health issue alongside your alcohol and other drug use, such as anxiety, depression or history of trauma, counselling can help you safely explore ways of managing your mental health.
-Contact us on 9456 0411 to arrange an appointment or you can email us here.
+Contact us on 9456 0411 to arrange an appointment or complete our New Client Enquiry Form.